ppkgtmm/pk/src/contents/fake-news-detection.md

 - serialization of data preprocessed according to steps mentioned above

-    **Reason :** For immediate availability of preprocessed data to use i
+    **Reason :** For immediate availability of preprocessed data to use in future

 ```